Students will be able to experiment with different kinds of mechanisms and observe how their different pieces interact and work together.

 The students start interacting with the mechanisms.

 The students will try to figure out how the ball bearing works.
 You’ll explain that the rotation and shape of the balls reduces friction, permitting an easier, smoother rotation.
 It also constraints motions to one axis.
+Afterwards, have them create something to attach to the bearing with craft materials, making it an actual functional mechanism.
+The creation can range from something as simple as a body for a fidget spinner, to something more complex like a car using the bearing as wheels.

 They’ll try to put together the lever, using the base, a stick, the stands and the lever plank.
 They can try the three different sticks, each of which has a different thickness, therefore clearance, to see how friction affects the functionality of the lever.
+Using a scale, make them weight different small objects and have them annotate how much weight difference is needed to make each of the different sticks actually move the lever.

 Finally they play with the gear by putting it on the gear sticks (each has a different elevation), inserting them in the base and spinning the gears.
 The gear is a lever with a rotational motion that when paired with other gears creates a gear train.
 They should discover that spinning a gear with more teeth makes the one with less teeth spin faster, and vice versa.
 They can also see the existence of idler gears: if you put the 30 teeth gear between the 60 teeth and 15 teeth, the speed change is the same as if connecting the 15 teeth directly to the 60 teeth.
 You can also explain how spinning a lower teeth gear increases the torque (the strength) the higher teeth gear produces.
 If you print multiple sets of gears you can also try introducing compound gear trains.
+With some tape they can make a mark on the gears and calculate how much more quickly the smaller gear spins compared to the other too.
+If you were able to build a compound gear by printing more gears, you can also tell them to calculate how many layers of compounding are needed to reach a specific increase in speed.

 Students reflect and think of applications for what was learned.